SriHarshaGajavalli/amazon-ecs-agent/README.md

 ## Usage

-The best source of information on running this software is the [Amazon ECS documentation](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_agent.html).
+The best source of information about running this software is the [Amazon ECS documentation](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_agent.html).

 ### On the Amazon Linux AMI